 Dyspraxia is like dyslexia, there are no immediate visible signs to quickly identify dyspraxic children.

-I am happy to do an assessment for Specific Learning difficulties following a diagnosis of Dyspraxia.
+I am happy to do an assessment for Specific Learning difficulties following a diagnosis/concerns of Dyspraxia.

 Sensory Profiles (See Occupational Therapist for diagnosis)

-Following a diagnosis I can do an Assessment to determine a Specific Learning Difficulty.
+Following diagnosis I can do an Assessment to determine a Specific Learning Difficulty.

 Some children experience sensory challenges, such as having difficulty regulating sensory input, having heightened sensitivity to sensory information (loud noises) and have inconsistent responses to sensory stimulus.